Photo Enforcement Safety Program

 Why has the Village of Addison decided to implement a Photo Enforcement Safety Program?

-According to the Insurance Institute for Highway Safety, a recent nationwide study of deadly crashes at traffic signals indicates that 22 percent failed to obey the signal.
-In 2006, the fatality rate approached 900, and 144,000 injuries were recorded, all as a result of red light running.
+According to the Insurance Institute for Highway Safety, red light runners cause hundreds of deaths and tens of thousands of injuries each year.
+In 2017, 890 people were killed and an estimated 132,000 people were injured in crashes that involved red light running.
+Over half of those killed were pedestrians, bicyclists and people in other vehicles who were hit by the red light runners.
 It is the Village's belief that implementation of a Photo Enforcement Safety Program will reduce the number of red light collisions and injuries associated with such crashes.
 The goal of this program is to increase traffic safety in Addison by reducing red light running violations, red light crashes and red light injury crashes without impacting Village funds.

 What is a Red Light Violation?